Skip to main content

 ChesterSemester Fellowship

-group shot
+Group shot

-The ChesterSemester Fellowship is a transcript-notated interdisciplinary program on social change with an engaged scholarship (ESCH) internship component.
+The ChesterSemester Fellowship is an interdisciplinary program on social change with an engaged scholarship (ESCH) internship component.
 The purpose of the program is to facilitate committed student engagement with visionary leaders in the city of Chester and focuses on critically understanding and helping to ameliorate some of society’s most pressing real-world problems by enabling students to participate in civic volunteer programs throughout the academic year.

 ChesterSemester consists of the following key elements:

-A. The ChesterSemester Fellowship (ENVS 007/BLST 007) is a Fall semester course consisting of a weekly class facilitated by engaged faculty, staff, and community partners.
+• The ChesterSemester Fellowship (ENVS 007/BLST 007) is a Fall semester course consisting of a weekly class facilitated by engaged faculty, staff, and community partners.
 This course combines meaningful readings and in-depth conversations with Chester community leaders.

 As an Environmental Studies exercise, the ChesterSemester Fellowship course focuses on the social, economic, and political interactions of residents with the food systems, waste management and related infrastructure needs of Chester city.
 As a Black Studies offering, the course and internship studies the challenges and contributions of Black Chesterites in relation to historic white privilege within Delaware County and the Philadelphia region.
 Both areas of study provide the academic backbone for enabling students to address the intersectional disadvantages and harms communities of color face in the wider society.